 45 CFR Part 80, Appendix B

-It is a policy of the State Board of Education and a priority of the Oregon Department of Education that there will be no discrimination or harassment on the grounds of race, color, sex, marital, status, religion, national origin, age, sexual orientation, or disability in any educational programs, activities, or employment.
+It is a policy of the State Board of Education and a priority of the Oregon Department of Education that there will be no discrimination or harassment on the basis of race, color, sex, sexual orientation, gender identity, marital status, religion, national origin, age, or disability in any educational programs, activities, or employment.

 For further information, please contact MOA Coordinator